 YouTube is huge in search.
 That is pretty evident based solely on how many people search YouTube for not only what’s trending, but entertainment.

-This blog will walk you through the ins and outs by giving you a definition of YouTube SEO, identifying the factors that contribute to YouTube SEO and providing tips for optimizing your YouTube presence (so that you can increase your traffic, conversion, brand awareness and ultimately increase your bottom line).
+This blog will walk you through the ins and outs by giving you a definition of YouTube SEO, identifying the factors that contribute to YouTube SEO and providing tips for optimizing your YouTube presence (so that you can increase your traffic, conversion, brand awareness and ultimately increase your bottom line) - a big factor in your social media marketing strategy.

 Ready?
 Let’s get to it!